-Marlene Feist, Utilities Director of Strategic Development
+Marlene Feist, Utilities Director of Strategic Development, No Phone Number Available

 The City has launched a new program help low-income homeowners deal with remaining tree debris, including stumps, trunks, and large branches, from last November’s historic windstorm.
 The City has identified about 200 residential properties with remaining tree debris that may be eligible to participate in the program.